by Tammy Taylor

 She asked if I ever planted potatoes and I told her that in the past I’d planted them, but I could never successfully store them long term whether garden potatoes or store-bought.
 I know that freshly-harvested potatoes have to be cured but even when properly curing them, they would sprout within a short time.
 She was surprised that I had any trouble keeping them long term and told me that they just used to store their potatoes on the ground in the barn and they lasted all season.
 I was intrigued…

-I asked her if they lost many of their barn-stored potatoes to critters, but she said they never had a problem.
-I asked if they stored the potatoes underground?
+I asked her if they lost many of their barn-stored potatoes to critters.
+But she replied that they never had a problem.
+So I asked how they stored the potatoes.
+Underground?
 In loose hay?
 On cardboard?
 In baskets?
-She said they just laid a piece of heavy paper or cardboard right on the dirt floor & piled the potatoes on it – nothing else was done.
-When they wanted potatoes for supper they’d run to the barn & gather a few – they never had problems with sprouting or potato-stealing animals and their potatoes lasted all season long.
+She said they just laid a piece of heavy paper or cardboard right on the dirt floor & piled the potatoes on it.
+Nothing else was done.
+When they wanted potatoes for supper they’d run to the barn & gather a few.
+They never had problems with sprouting or potato-stealing animals.
+And their potatoes lasted all season long.

 I took some of the rest and stored them on a sheet of newspaper laid on the dirt floor in an area of the barn where the cattle don’t have access.
 Then I waited…

 Six weeks later I went out to check on things.
-The potatoes in the storm shelter were still firm but starting to wrinkle, but at least there wasn’t much sprouting going on.
-Thankfully the temps underground stay more moderated because since I stored them down there we’ve had some really cold weather.
+The potatoes in the storm shelter were still firm but starting to wrinkle.
+But at least there wasn’t much sprouting going on.
+Thankfully the temps underground stay more moderated.
+Since I stored them down there we’ve had some really cold weather.

 The potatoes in the barn were, well, GONE.
 Nothing was left except the paper I laid them on.
 As I had suspected, some critter has been feasting on the all-you-can-eat buffet that I’ve apparently provided him.
 My guess is this is the potato-stealing thief’s address…